jewjux/nvaitc-aps-project-demos/README.md

 This repository gathers clear, runnable demos of projects that apply NVIDIA technology to real research and industry needs.
 It gives colleagues and partners one place to browse, clone, and reuse working examples, so they can adopt the same tools with less effort.
 Each folder holds:

-- A short "why it matters" note
+- A comprehensive README with project overview and setup instructions
-- A quick-start script (usually a single `docker run` or `make deploy`)
+- Hardware and software requirements clearly documented
-- A concise README that lists hardware, software stack, and expected results
+- Expected results and performance metrics

 The collection covers work done by our internal teams and by external collaborators in higher-education, research labs, and industry.